 Hey Tea lovers!
-This post is about the garbage collector in Java.
+This post is about garbage collectors in Java.
 This is the continuation of the post series “Get Ready to Deep Dive Java Memory Management”.
 In Java memory management, a Garbage collector is the process by which Java programs perform automatic memory management.
 This is a more complicated process than just garbage collecting and freeing up memory.

 The garbage collector is expensive to process which leads to a stop-the-world event.